FrancesCoronel/personal-website-v3/drafts/2019-06-02-being-a-unicorn.md

 ### Intro

+Hello everyone - I'm Frances, a software engineer at Slack on the Customer Acquisition team.

 First off, I'd like to admit that I struggled a lot with this talk.
 The last time I gave anywhere close to a "personal" talk where I talked at length about my own life was when I was speaking to a group of black and brown students through SMASH Academy at Stanford University.

 For those who don't know, SMASH Academy is a free of cost, STEM-intensive college preparatory program in the US for underrepresented high school students of color that is run in partnership with several universities, including UC Berkeley, UCLA, UC Davis, and Stanford University.